dylanized/minimos-reset/README.md

 # minimos-reset

-This is a lightweight, modern CSS reset similar to normalize.css but better.
-It is actually based on Canonical.css but with some modifications.
+This is a lightweight, modern CSS reset.

 Features: